andreafp-web/Flight_Delays_and_Cancellations_analysis_3/README.md

-# ✈️ Flight Delay Analysis Dashboard – Capstone Project
+#  Flight Delay Analysis - Capstone Project

-## 📊 Project Overview
+## Project Overview

 This project explores flight delays and cancellations across the United States using a dataset of over 1 million flights from 2024.
 It combines Python-based data analysis, hypothesis testing, machine learning, and interactive dashboard design in Tableau to uncover patterns and predictive insights.